 The feedback also revealed that accounting and bookkeeping professionals are seen as desirable partners, ranking higher on the ‘date-ability’ scale than other trades including handymen and car salesmen.

-Read about York-based, Hilary Dyson, who certainly doesn’t fit the bill of what you think of when imagining an accountant with 30 years experience.
+Read about York-based, Hilary Dyson, who certainly doesn’t fit the bill of what you think of when imagining an accountant with 30 years of experience.

 Other findings include: